-Loads of small fuzzy bright white flower heads as early as July through to October, 2-7" heart shaped leaves on slender stalks, spreads easily, attracts butterflies, very nice cut flower, good late season nectar & pollen source for insects including honeybees, likes well-drained soil, its native habit is often woodland or woods-edge.
+Loads of small fuzzy bright white flower heads as early as July through to October, 2-7" heart shaped leaves on slender stalks, spreads easily, attracts butterflies, host for Ruby Lined Tiger moth (Phragmatobia lineata) and other moths, very nice cut flower, good late season nectar & pollen source for insects including honeybees, likes well-drained soil, its native habit is often woodland or woods-edge.

 Plant Hardiness Zones: Zone 4a-8b

-Native Range: NT, SK, QC, south to the FL panhandle & upland areas of ne.
+Native Range: NS, s.
+QC & ON, south to the FL panhandle & upland areas of ne.
 TX

 Germination - Very Easy: No treatment.
 Surface sow.

 Review or Finalize Your Order